ed100miles/get-a-grip/README.md

 4. install the packages with `uv pip install -r pyproject.toml`
 5. create a local sqlite db and tables with `uv run app/models.py`
 6. spin up the dev server with `fastapi dev app/main.py` (or `fastapi run` for prod)
+7. you can see the strawberry GraphiQL ui at [http://localhost:8000/graphql](http://localhost:8000/graphql)
-7. go build the rest of the app...
+8. go build the rest of the app...